 What is the consumer non-durables industry?
 Basically, it’s all the products and services that we use on a day-to-day basis that don’t have a long shelf life.
 Things like food, clothing, and cosmetics are all a part of this category.

 So what does that mean for you?
 If you’re looking for a stable career with plenty of opportunities for growth, the consumer non-durables industry is a great place to look.
-There are jobs available in all kinds of areas, from sales and marketing to engineering and design.
-And with the right skills and training, you could be on your way to a successful career in this rapidly growing industry.
+There are jobs available in all kinds of areas, from sales and marketing to engineering and design or you can even start a gummy brand focusing on supplements and nutrition.
+With the right skills and training, you could be on your way to a successful career in this rapidly growing industry.

 How Many Jobs Are Available in Consumer Non-Durables?